openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 ### Installation in a New Environment

-In case that you do not have the environment with the source deep learning framework for the input model or you encounter any compatibility issues between OpenVINO and your deep learning framework, you may install OpenVINO Development Tools with validated versions of the framework into a new environment.
+If you do not have an environment with a deep learning framework for the input model or you encounter any compatibility issues between OpenVINO and your deep learning framework, you may install OpenVINO Development Tools with validated versions of the framework into a new environment.

 #### Step 1.
 Set Up Python Virtual Environment